Do you want to connect with the world’s wildlife, but don’t know how to do it ethically?

 The resort also has started the Mara Elephant Project (MEP), which tracks the movements of the elephants while employing a Rapid Response Unit to quickly respond to conflict situations and poaching alerts.

-MEP also educates the local Mara community by teaching human-elephant conflict resolution methods and providing anti-poaching education so locals can live alongside the elephant.
-Whether you participate in the yoga retreat or just visit Richard’s Forest or River Camp, you can book an MEP excursion.
+MEP also educates the local community by teaching human-elephant conflict resolution methods and providing anti-poaching education so locals can live alongside the elephants.

 This will include a presentation by local experts about MEP activities and operations and a discussion of the Mara community issues that affect the elephant.
-You can meet the team of rangers, view the tracked (collared) elephants on Google Earth and potentially tour of the MEP head quarters.
+You can meet the team of rangers, view the tracked (collared) elephants on Google Earth, and potentially tour of the MEP headquarters.

 ➡️ Click here for more information.

-Many tourists go to Thailand wanting to interact with elephants, but unfortunately they have no idea how abused the animals are.
+Many tourists go to Thailand wanting to interact with elephants; but unfortunately, they have no idea how abused the animals are.

-Many of the elephants that give elephant rides, paint or perform acts are poached out of the wild or bred in captivity, and are subjected to abuse to appease humans.
+Many of the elephants that give elephant rides, paint, or perform acts are poached out of the wild or bred in captivity and are subjected to abuse to appease humans.

-Fortunately, there’s one place you interact with elephants in an ethical way: the Elephant Nature Park (ENP) rescue and rehabilitation center near Chiang Mai.
-ENP rescues elephants from horrendous and abusive situations and give them a place to live freely, have babies and form their own families.
+Fortunately, there’s one place where you can interact with elephants in an ethical way: the Elephant Nature Park (ENP) rescue and rehabilitation center near Chiang Mai.

 This is one of numerous ethical Chiang Mai experiences.
 You can visit for the day or stay longer.